Menopausal Complaints – Inevitable or not?

-Many people’s perception of the menopause is wrong.
+Many people’s perception of the menopause, of menopausal complaints and treatment options is wrong.

 Most women think of hot flashes, irregular periods and changeable moods – amongst other uncomfortable and unpleasant experiences – but in reality, these are symptoms of the menopause, rather than that process itself.